SPECIALIZES IN B-TO-B

 Posted by sad merchant on Jul 31, 2018

-Horrible merchant processor, they will make you jump through hopes and go through hell before they release your funds to you.
-Illegal business practices and will hold your money while they make up new requirements in order to retrieve your funds.
-They keep you changing and submitting forms in hope that you finally give up and they stay with your money
+Horrible merchant processor, they will make you jump through hoops and go through hell before they release your funds to you.
+They will hold your money while they make up new requirements in order to retrieve your funds.
+They keep you changing and submitting forms in hope that you finally give up and they keep your money